Choice-Architect/memory-locker/sql/README.md

 ### Security

-Row-level security is implemented to ensure users can only access their own data.
-Comprehensive policies are defined for each table.
+Row-level security (RLS) is **enabled** on all tables.
+However, no specific `ALLOW` policies are defined (using a 'default deny' approach).
+This means only roles that bypass RLS (like the `service_role` key used by the backend function) have access.
+It acts as a defense-in-depth measure.

 ## How to Use